tacconthommy/api-guides/source/includes/_selfservice.md

 ### How does it work?

-You can use the itembase connect API with both new and already authorised users.
+You can use the itembase connect API with both new users and users who have already been authorised.
 The authorisation level differs from case to case.

 |Use case|Authorization|
 |---|---|